 Tylenol (acetaminophen), on the other hand, primarily reduces fever and alleviates pain but doesn’t have significant anti-inflammatory effects.
 Its exact mechanism isn’t fully understood but is believed to act centrally on the brain’s heat-regulating center to reduce fever.

-Because these medications work differently, alternating them can provide more consistent symptom relief than using either one alone.
+Because these medications work differently, alternating them can provide more consistent symptom relief than using either one alone in selected cases.
+However, the American Academy of Pediatrics clinical report on fever and antipyretic use emphasizes clear dosing instructions, careful caregiver education, and comfort-focused fever care because incorrect dosing is common.

 Recommended Dosages for Kids

 Correct dosing depends on your child’s weight and age.
-Overdosing either medication can lead to serious side effects such as liver damage (with acetaminophen) or stomach irritation (with ibuprofen).
+Overdosing either medication can lead to serious side effects such as liver damage (with acetaminophen) or stomach irritation, kidney problems, or bleeding risk (with ibuprofen).
 Always read labels carefully or consult your pediatrician before administering any medication.

 Here’s a general guideline: